Hair Loss

 These conditions are known as scarring alopecia, a diverse group of disorders that result in permanent hair loss.
 This hair loss can occur all over the body but is especially prevalent on the scalp.

-The Canadian Dermatology Association reports that scarring alopecia affect roughly 3% of individuals experiencing hair loss.
+The Canadian Dermatology Association reports that scarring alopecia affects roughly 3% of individuals experiencing hair loss.
 During this condition, the hair follicles are permanently damaged and lost, replaced with scar tissue that prevents any sort of regrowth from occurring.

 Early diagnosis of scarring alopecia is essential for preventing the scarring that stops regrowth.
 However, no cures are currently known and treatment can vary in its effectiveness in these more rare hair loss conditions.